Showing posts with label Hebertshausen. Show all posts

 This secretly taken photo on the left by the Belgian prisoner Jean Brichaux from the summer of 1944 is the only surviving shot of the crematorium facility taken during the existence of the concentration camp not originating from the Nazis themselves.
 The photo shows the smoking chimney of the crematorium ovens and is thus the obvious proof for an operating crematorium.
 The difference in size of the chimney then and now is due to the Bavarian state's alteration in light of safety concerns, forcing it to be shortened.

-Bodies found in and outside the crematorium after liberation and the site today from a photo taken by Gilbert R. Di Loreto, a member of the first medical team to enter the Dachau concentration camp after its liberation.
+Bodies found in and outside the crematorium after liberation and at the site today from a photo taken by Gilbert R. Di Loreto, a member of the first medical team to enter the Dachau concentration camp after its liberation, and me today.
 One of the chutes for depositing the Zyklon B can be seen on the left.

 And how inhumanely the corpses were treated!
 The last piece of clothing they wore was taken from them.
 In the barracks there was barely enough room for the living.
 The naked corpses were therefore carried out onto the road and stacked in piles.
 There they lay in the dirt in the road.
 Once or twice a day a wagon pulled by prisoners came along and picked up the dead.
 They were covered with tarpaulin, taken to the crematorium and unloaded there onto the heaps of corpses which had arrived from other camps.
 The corpses were stacked one above the other like logs.